Author: Steffen Meyer, Mobile Marketing Content Specialist

 In the motherland of Big Tech, there is much debate going on around the „Open App Markets Act“.
 Among other groundbreaking proposals, this bill could make it illegal for app stores to prevent publishers from using third party payment methods.
 But opponents and proponents are still discussing it.

 The EU Commission stated in April 2021 that „Apple’s rules distort competition in the market for music streaming“ because on the one hand Apple provides music streaming itself and on the other hand charges competitors commission, making their services more expensive.
 This preliminary finding has no legal effect yet and is part of the antitrust investigation launched in June 2020 that is still ongoing.
+Furthermore, the EU is debating new regulations that might shake the digital industry.
+Read our blog articles about the Digital Services Act (DSA) and Digital Markets Act (DMA) to understand the possible impact.

 In August 2021, the parliament of South Korea issued a law that bans app store operators from forcing software developers to use their payment systems.
 Apple and Google plan to comply but still charge a commission when third-party payment systems are used.
 South Korean lawmakers criticize these plans, officially because they lack „concrete detail“.